Reina Sofia Museum Madrid

 The best idea is to pick up a plan of the museum when you enter.
 They are available at the information point just inside the entrance.
 This way you can see at a glance, how each section is laid out.
 Themes of the various exhibitions include: The turn of the 20th century, Avant-garde beginnings, The poetics of Surrealism, Spanish art from the twenties and thirties, Spanish sculpture, Postwar (Spanish Civil War), The beginning of Abstraction in Spain, Pop art, and a look at some more modern trends within the art world.

 Don't miss out.
-Guided tours are available for free to the general public on Monday's and Wednesday's at 17:00 and on Saturday's at 11:00.
+Guided tours are available for free to the general public on: Monday and Wednesday: 17:00

 The building itself has had a varied history, and actually began life as a hospital back in 1566.
 Today it is a listed building, and stretches around picturesque central gardens in its interior courtyard.
 Access to each room is via sweeping corridors that have seating areas at the side, which are ideal for sitting and admiring the view through the massive windows to the pretty gardens.

 Make a day of it.
 There is a trendy bar and restaurant on the ground floor that has a delectable menu.
-The opening hours for the restaurant are from Monday - Saturday: 10:00 - 21:00 Sunday: 10:00 - 19:00, Tuesday: Closed.
 The bar is open during the same hours as the rest of the museum.
 It's more like a proper restaurant and bar than you would expect to find within a museum, I suspect many people who have seen the museum, return just to visit the restaurant.

 The museum bookshop is well stocked, and it is hard to pass through it without succumbing to the temptation of buying something.
 The Reina Sofia Museum in Madrid is a colourful and educational experience.